Southern Ground Hornbill

 How You Can Meet Him

 Kipling is a memorable part of each and every farm and aviary tour.
-Guests can also sign up for a Hornbill Hike and see the world through a very playful and intelligent hornbill’s eyes!
+Guests can also sign up for a Hornbill Hike or Elite Bird Experience and see the world through a very playful and intelligent hornbill’s eyes!
 Talk about a one-of-a-kind experience!

 Likes and Dislikes